bloomberg/chef-bach/bootstrap.md

 To make a host an administrator, one can access the Chef web UI via http://10.0.100.1:4040 and follow:
 Clients -> &lt;Host> -> Edit -> Admin (toggle true) -> Save Client
 where &lt;Host> is something like bcpc-vm1.local.lan, then re-run the bootstrap command.

 Note that a clue to the current name and password is on the right-hand side of that page and will likely still be the defaults if this is your first time through.
+Also note that this will change your password in the data bag.

+If you get a "Tampered with cookie 500" error clear out your cookies from your browser for 10.0.100.1

 Using BCPC
 ==========